She / Her

 Tee has acquired a Master's as well as a Bachelor's degree in Law Enforcement and Justice Administration while minoring in Psychology/Sociology recently completing graduate studies at Western Illinois University.
 After working 20 years for the Rock Island School District #41, she is now employed at Family Resources as the Homicide Other Violent Crimes Supervisor offering support for victims all over the Quad Cities region.

-Michelle Royal is a transgender female who Is an activist and supporter of LGBT rights, and also a member of The Equality Illinois Community Advisory Group that consists of 35 LGBTQ individuals and allies from across the state to engage with Equality Illinois in the policy development and agenda building necessary to secure and advance LGBTQ equality, social justice, and intersectional action in Illinois.
+Tee is also the founder and President of A.L.P.H.A.S.
+(African-American Lesbian Professionals Having A Say) organization providing advocacy, resources and education for local/surrounding areas for the LGBT community.
+She is a member of the Equality Illinois Community Advisory Group that consists of 35 LGBTQ individuals and allies from across the state to engage with Equality Illinois in the policy development and agenda building necessary to secure and advance LGBTQ equality, social justice, and intersectional action in Illinois.

 Tee is, also, the Founder of Tee It Up Movements.
 An organization originated for the purpose of moving from being stuck or complacent in trauma, grief, bad experiences, failures, self-doubt or self-sabotage to a place of empowerment and vision.
 The plan is to build up individuals, communities, and businesses so that thriving in their most authentic form becomes innate.
 Tee It Up’s mission is to empower individuals, communities, and businesses to view life and other experiences through an inspired lens.